 If you have various teams dealing with aspects of contract management within your business, it’s easy to end up with silos.
 And when silos happen, you can end up with a lot of frustrated employees, wasted time and resources, and waiting clients.

 Current digital workflows actually encourage the formation of these silos.
 Without all being able to work on a single contract in one place, you’ll likely end up with either bottlenecks or duplicate work.

 So knowing the pitfalls of current digital workflows, how can you avoid these and have a better, more efficient contracting process?

-In our opinion, contract management software (as we offer at Legislate) can eliminate most of these issues.
+In our opinion, contract management software can eliminate most of these issues.

 A Centralised Place to Create, Manage and Sign Contracts

 Within your contract management software, you’ll be able to move all of your contract workflows into one place.

 That means no more endless email chains, no more wasted time and energy, and a much more efficient way to get what you need: a signature on the dotted line!

 And, best of all: you can even search for and find your different contracts easily and quickly.
 That means that when it comes to revisions, renegotiations, or even needing to check some details, you won’t have to spend hours poring through files.